WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 # Processing Pipeline

+EMGFlow is broken into 3 parts - processing signals, detecting outliers, and creating visualizations.
+Descriptions of functions for each part are grouped together on the same documentation page

 ---

 ## Signal Processing Pipeline

-The Signal Processing module `SignalFilterer` is broken into 4 parts: notch filtering, bandpass filtering, smoothing and analysis.
+Signal processing is broken into 4 parts: notch filtering, bandpass filtering, smoothing and analysis.
 Each part has additional functions that support more specific needs, explained in more detail in the module descriptions.

 ### `NotchFilterSignals()`

 **Description**